Penhawitz

-After the initial massacres of Native Americans that began Kieft's War, he invited David Pietersz. de Vries to come to Rockaway for a negotiation with many Long Island Native leaders.
+In March 1643, after the initial massacres of Munsee men, women, and children that began Kieft's War, Penhawitz invited David Pietersz. de Vries to come to Rechqua Akie near Rockaway for a negotiation with Munsee leaders.
 Described at this time as one-eyed, Penhawitz joined De Vries on his return to Fort Amsterdam to sign a peace treaty, which did not hold.
 His son Tackapausha succeeded him during his lifetime, and Penhawitz's later life is not recorded.

 In popular culture

 A fictionalized version of Penhawitz appears in the 2008 children's fantasy novel Gods of Manhattan and its sequels.